 Now we will manipulate some more nodes.
-We will start by enabling the node wrangler add-on which is included with Blender by default.
+We will start by enabling the node wrangler add-on, which is included with Blender by default.
 Just go to the edit menu and find preferences.

-The first three are called cryptoobject00, 02 and 04.
-Next comes three outputs for cryptomaterial with the same ending numbers as well as cryptoAsset.
-Each set of cryptomatte outputs will need to be piped to a cryptomatte node.
+They call the first three cryptoobject00, 02 and 04.
+Next comes three outputs for cryptomaterial with the same ending numbers and cryptoAsset.

 You can think of the cryptomatte node as an extension to the render layer node.
 Hit "shift+a" for the add nodes menu.
-Here we will find that we have a cryptomatte node in the matte section, or just use the search.
+Here we find that we have a cryptomatte node in the matte section, or just use the search.

-To use the cryptomatte node cycle to the "pick" output using the node wrangler add-on so that it is piped to the viewer node.
+To use the cryptomatte node cycle to the "pick" output using the node wrangler add-on so that we pipe it to the viewer node.
 This will make our backdrop look separated into multiple flat colors.

-If we are viewing any other output than the "pick" output from the cryptomatte node then we won't be able to use the eyedroppers to add or remove.
+If we are viewing any other output than the "pick" output from the cryptomatte node, then we won't be able to use the eyedroppers to add or remove.
 This is because we will pick from other colors and therefore not create a correct mask or remove from the same mask.

 Now cycle through the cryptomatte outputs again until you hit the matte output.
 This will show you a black and white mask representing your picks.
 We can now use this to make adjustments to these areas of the image.

-The image output of the cryptomatte node is supposed to show the full color image with the mask applied as alpha.
+The image output of the cryptomatte node is supposed to show the full-color image with the mask applied as alpha.
 However, in my current build of Blender 2.80, I cannot use the alpha for the backdrop to show you.

 Keep in mind when using particle systems with cryptomatte that all the distributions of the same object will have the same material and be the same object, so we can't separate different instance of the same object.
 For that, we will need a hard duplicate done with "shift+d".

-Note that if you are using the material cryptomatte you will have to separate your objects into appropriate materials.
+Note that if you are using the material cryptomatte you will have to separate your objects into materials.
 Sometimes I see workflows, typically with low poly modeling that involves an image made like a color palette, then in order to change "material" for an object, the UV island for that object is just moved to a different part of the UV Map to change the color.
-If you plan on using cryptomatte you will soon realize that this is not the same as changing the material.
+If you plan on using cryptomatte, you soon realize that this is not the same as changing the material.

-Another little bug I found at this time is that if you switch to Eevee from cycles, your cryptomatte outputs will be hidden from the render layers node.
+Another little bug I found is that if you switch to Eevee from cycles, your cryptomatte outputs will be hidden from the render layers node.
 Just keep that in mind if your outputs suddenly disappear after a render engine switch.